 According to Marketplace, there are some 90,000 or so Mexican restaurants across the fruited plain.
-The loose categorization of “Mexican restaurants” not only includes our incomparable New Mexican cuisine and our neighboring state’s Tex-Mex, but such chains as Chevy’s, Chipotle, El Torrito, Taco Bell and others of the ilk.
-Lest you become agitated that such Mexican “in name only” restaurants would make a sacrosanct list, the truth is that even among restaurants owned and operated by Mexican immigrants you’ll find pretenders serving less than authentic Mexican cuisine.
+The loose categorization of “Mexican restaurants” not only includes our incomparable New Mexican cuisine and our neighboring state’s Tex-Mex, but such “Americanized” chains as Chipotle, Taco Bell and others of the ilk.
+Lest you become agitated that such Mexican “in name only” restaurants would be thrown in along with the authentic Mexican restaurants, the truth is that even among restaurants owned and operated by Mexican immigrants you’ll find pretenders serving less than authentic Mexican cuisine.
 Sometimes they do so to remain competitive in markets saturated for so long by the aforementioned chains that the local dining public knows no better.
-In other cases, would be authentic restaurants sacrifice authenticity for convenience when they’re not able to find key ingredients at a reasonable price.
+In other cases, would be authentic restaurants sacrifice authenticity for convenience when they’re not able to find authentic ingredients at a reasonable price.

 Several years ago, the proliferation of chefs not properly trained and steeped in the culture behind Japanese cuisine so rankled the ire of Japanese chefs that they formed advocacy groups aimed at protecting their highly traditional and exquisitely artistic form of cooking.
 The Mexican government has followed suit, founding the Mexican Restaurant Association (MERA), a trade association chartered to encourage the spread of more authentic cuisine.
 More than 1,000 members strong, MERA recognizes that advocacy is just so much empty air without action so it helps members locate and negotiate better prices for authentic ingredients which are often very difficult to find.

-It’s indicative of our famous attitude of acceptance (or perhaps the sheer number of tourists) that Taco Bell has survived for so long in New Mexico.
-For most of us, however, “run for the border” is a much more literal term–as in head out to our favorite purveyor of magnificent and authentic Mexican food.
-Fortunately, the Land of Enchantment has long been blessed to have a plethora of irrefutably authentic Mexican restaurants, some so good you might swear you’ve been transported to the Land of Montezuma.
+It’s indicative of the Land of Enchantment’s famous attitude of acceptance (or perhaps the sheer number of tourists) that Taco Bell has survived for so long in New Mexico.
+For many of us, however, “run for the border” would never, even under threat of torture, constitute a visit to Taco Bell.
+We take “run to the border” a bit more literally–as in heading out to our favorite purveyor of magnificent and authentic Mexican food.
+Fortunately, we’ve long been blessed to have a plethora of irrefutably authentic Mexican restaurants, some so good you might swear you’ve been transported to the Land of Montezuma.

-When my compadre Rico Martinez craves “real Mexican food,” he heads to Delicias Cafe which he considers “better than any Mexican restaurant I’ve tried in Albuquerque.”
-Rico has become Delicias unofficial publicist, waxing poetic about his new favorite on Urbanspoon and telling everyone he knows about it.
+When Rico Martinez, a pioneer and once very prominent social media maven, craves “real Mexican food,” he heads to Delicias Cafe which he considers “better than any Mexican restaurant I’ve tried in Albuquerque.”
+For a while Rico was practically Delicias unofficial publicist, waxing poetic about his new favorite on Urbanspoon and telling everyone he knows about it.
 I wish he had told me sooner.
 Delicias is every bit as good as he said, maybe better.
 Best of all, it’s got that real south-of-the-border authenticity aficionados like Rico and me crave.

 Shortly after you’re seated, a complimentary basket of chips and a bowl of salsa are delivered to your table.
-The salsa isn’t especially piquant, but it’s got a very fresh, lively flavor with just a hint of jalapeño and garlic.
+The salsa isn’t especially piquant, but it’s got a very fresh, lively flavor with just a hint of jalapeño, garlic and lots of cilantro.
 The chips are large and thin, but substantial enough to scoop up Gil-sized portions of salsa.
 Service is so quick that you probably won’t finish your first bowl of salsa before your appetizers or entrees are delivered.

 Belly-busting, belt-loosening, stomach swelling–there are many ways to describe portions at Delicious (not necessarily a Freudian slip) which offers several platters large enough to feed a family.
 One of the very largest and most delicias (see, they’re synonymous) is the Patron Platter: a jumble of two eggs, diced ham, onions, cubed potatoes, jalapenos, mushrooms and cheese served with a tortilla, two strips of bacon, two sausage patties and a corn chorizo quesadilla.
 If that sounds like a bounteous buffet, it may as well be.
 Where but on a buffet might you find bacon, sausage and ham together in one plate?
 This buffet on a plate is not only prodigious, it’s so good you’ll finish it all.

 Shame on me for not having already mentioned just how accommodating and friendly the wait staff is.
 Delicias is one of those rare restaurants in which “have it your way” is a reality.
-In three visits, each member of the tandem wait staff as well as the manager have visited my table to make sure I had everything needed to enjoy my meal.
+In three visits, each member of the tandem wait staff as well as the manager have visited our table to make sure we had everything needed to enjoy my meal.
 It’s a genial wait staff eager to please.
-The menu offers seventeen different burritos and if one doesn’t quite have everything you want, just tell your server and the sky’s the limit.
-You can smother your burritos in your favorite sauce: green sauce, red sauce, Delicias sauce (tomatillo sauce), mole sauce and even Suizas sauce.
+The menu offers several different burritos and if one doesn’t quite have everything you want, just tell your server and the sky’s the limit.
+You can smother your burritos in your favorite sauce: green sauce, red sauce, Delicias sauce (tomatillo sauce), mole sauce and once even Suizas sauce.
 A breakfast burrito with eggs, ham and beans topped with extra Suizas sauce became a favorite after one bite.
-That Suizas sauce is absolutely addictive.

 Traditional American entrees abound on the menu where in addition to four hamburgers, a club sandwich and French fries, you’ll find oatmeal, omelets, French toast and hot cakes.
 The hot cakes are among the best in Albuquerque, better than at many paragons of pancake perfection.
 The batter is infused with vanilla, just enough to be discernible but not so much as to make them cloying.
 The hot cakes are golden hued and of medium thickness.
 They’re served with heated syrup and easily melting butter.